MicrosoftDocs/win32/desktop-src/Msi/ice87.md

 ---
-Description: 'ICE87 validates that the following properties have not been authored in the Property Table.
-These properties should instead be set on a command line.' ms.assetid: 'b769a01a-a610-474d-ada6-19b91441907c'
+Description: ICE87 validates that the following properties have not been authored in the Property Table.
+These properties should instead be set on a command line. ms.assetid: b769a01a-a610-474d-ada6-19b91441907c
 title: ICE87
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE87